kbroman/miner_book/docs/installation.md

 docker run -ti --rm -p 4711:4711 -p 25565:25565 minecraft
 ```

 The `docker run` call is the basic call to run a Docker container from a Docker image.
 The `minecraft` at the end tells Docker which image to run.
 The `--rm` option cleans up everything from this container after you're done running it.
 The `-ti` argument runs the call in the interactive terminal mode.
 The arguments `-p 4711:4711 -p 25565:25565` allow the needed access to the ports for the game itself (port 25565) and the API (4711).
+After you press Enter you'll see messages about server starting up in your console.
+Now you can open your regular desktop Minecraft application, select 'Multiplayer', then 'Direct Connect', then enter the IP number for your Docker container.
+You can find your Docker container IP number by opening another terminal and running `docker-machine IP`.
+After the Minecraft server has started, the Docker terminal will have a prompt like this `>` where you can enter commands to Minecraft.
+If you enter `op <player>` and press Enter in the Docker terminal, then you can grant yourself operator status, and you can run game commands such as changing the gamemode (e.g. survival/creative), time, weather, etc. in the Minecraft dekstop app, as usual.
+If you don't run `op <player>` in the Docker terminal, you will get messages that you don't have permission if you try to run commands in the desktop app.

 ## Raspberry Pi